lucyparsons/lucyparsonslabs.com/pages/donate.md

 ----------------------------

-All of the work done by Lucy Parsons Labs is volunteer funded and directed..
+Lucy Parsons Labs is entirely volunteer funded and directed.
 Below you can fund Lucy Parsons Labs through PayPal, YouCaring, or Bitcoin.

 Note: We are an IRS 501(c)3 not-for-profit and all donations are tax deductable!